fabiolnh/kubernetes/README.md

 # Create a Service named redis-service of type ClusterIP to expose pod redis on port 6379 (you can use dry-run and and in another file, too.)
 kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml
 ```
-- Entrypoint VS RUN in manifest:
+- Entrypoint VS CMD in manifest:
 ```
-command (overrides the ENTRYPOINT command) args (overrides the RUN command)
+command (overrides the ENTRYPOINT command) args (overrides the CMD command)
 ```